 In severe cases, the entire front and back walls of the uterus can fuse together.
 In milder cases, the adhesions can appear in smaller areas of the uterus.
 The adhesions can be thick or thin, and may be sparsely located or merged together.

-The majority of women who have Asherman syndrome have few or no periods.
-Some women have pain at the time that their period should be due, but don’t have any bleeding.
+The majority of people with Asherman syndrome have few or no periods.
+Some people have pain at the time their period should be due, but don’t have any bleeding.

 If your periods are sparse, irregular, or absent, it may be due to another condition, such as: